philla2020/go-aware/content/en/docs/Basic of the language/complex-types.md

 -------------------------------------
 ```
 That's it for the basics.
-Major information could be find in the official documentation related the text/template pkg [here](https://golang.org/pkg/text/template/).
+Major information could be find in the official documentation related to the text/template pkg [here](https://golang.org/pkg/text/template/).
-A blog post is coming soon too!!
+A blog post is coming soon!!